technoon-org/technoon.org/lesson_1/tutorial.md

 > TIP: If you don't want to type out the entire filename, try typing
 > `ent` and then pressing `TAB` to auto-complete it.

-Replace the `This is my first journal entry!` with:
+Replace the `This is my first blog entry!` with:

 ```
 I've just learned how to commit changes in Git!